-- For the month of June, private flights carrying passengers who have been given approval will be permitted. - Chartered flights carrying passengers from approved countries may be permitted. - All passengers must have proof of a negative COVID-19 PCR test that is 48 hours or less prior to boarding the flight to Seychelles. - Aircraft/Airline are not to board any passengers or crew who are symptomatic of COVID-19. - Any passengers who arrives in Seychelles without this proof will be turned back on the same aircraft. - Exit screening must have been completed by all incoming passengers and crew. - Entry screening will be done upon arrival starting with completion of the health check form, symptomatic check, temperature scanning.
-The passenger may be required to undergo a rapid antigen test. - All passengers must provide proof of accommodation in an approved establishment for the entire period of stay and must show booking vouchers at Immigration on entry. - During the month of June, they are not to change accommodation during their stay and must not interact with the community apart from those at their place of residence. - In order to minimize interaction between groups of clients arriving on different dates client groups should be segregated within the Establishment.
-The Establishments will be visited prior to re-opening to verify that this can be effected.

-- For 14 days after arrival the client will be monitored daily by the designated Health and Safety officers or focal person. - All clients must ensure strict hygiene measures and physical distancing are enforced. - All staff must be monitored daily by the designated Health and Safety Officer or focal person and record kept. - Any illness must be reported immediately to the nearest Health Facility who will provide appropriate guidance. - All cost of screening and test will be borne by the passenger. - Businesses to prepare their own standards of operation to ensure the guidelines are implemented. - Tourism businesses will require to be issued with a Safe Tourism Certificate by the Government before they can reopen - Seychellois will be able to travel abroad as per guidance and regulations issued by the Department of Health. - Leisure boats and yachts will be able to enter Seychelles territory, respecting any guidance from the Department of Health. - Sporting activities can resume, following guidance from the Department of Health.

-Ministry of Foreign Affairs State House

-P O Box: 55 VICTORIA, MAHÉ

-Seychelles Tel: [+248] 429 56 56 Fax: [+248] 432 42 48
+Entry screening will be done upon arrival starting with completion of the health check form, symptomatic check, temperature scanning.
+The passenger may be required to undergo a rapid antigen test.
+All passengers must provide proof of accommodation in an approved establishment for the entire period of stay and must show booking vouchers at Immigration on entry.
+During the month of June, they are not to change accommodation during their stay and must not interact with the community apart from those at their place of residence.
+In order to minimize interaction between groups of clients arriving on different dates client groups should be segregated within the Establishment.
+The Establishments will be visited prior to re-opening to verify that this can be done.
+For 14 days after arrival the client will be monitored daily by the designated Health and Safety officers or focal person.
+All clients must be monitored daily by the designated Health and Safety Officer or focal person and record kept.
+Any illness must be reported immediately to the nearest Health Facility who will provide appropriate guidance.
+All cost of screening and test will be borne by the passenger.
+Businesses to prepare their own standards of operation to ensure the guidelines are implemented.
+Tourism businesses will require to be issued with a Safe Tourism Certificate by the Government before they can reopen Seychellois will be able to travel abroad as per guidance and regulations issued by the Department of Health.
+Sporting activities can resume, following guidance from the Department of Health.
+Coordinating Ministry (National Contact Points) Ministry of Foreign Affairs State House P O Box: 55 VICTORIA, MAHÉ Seychelles Tel: [+248] 429 56 56 Fax: [+248] 432 42 48 Focal Points Ms. Amenda Padayachy. email: APadayachy@mfa.gov.sc Mr. Jean-Paul d'Offay. email: Jpdoffay@mfa.gov.sc